rerun-io/rerun/rerun_notebook/README.md

 ```
 RERUN_NOTEBOOK_ASSET=inline
 ```
-Will cause `rerun_notebook` to directly transmit the inlined asset to the widget over jupyter comms.
+Will cause `rerun_notebook` to directly transmit the inlined asset to the widget over Jupyter comms.
-This will be the most portable way to use the widget, but is currently known to leak memory and has some performance issues in environments such as google colab.
+This will be the most portable way to use the widget, but is currently known to leak memory and has some performance issues in environments such as Google colab.

 ### Locally served asset
 Setting: